 Kaitlin Chan is a graphic artist, curator, and writer based in Hong Kong.
 Her interests include comics, analogue photography, zines, queer culture, and the everyday.

 Currently an assistant curator at Asia Society Hong Kong Center, she is exploring how exhibitions, printed matter, and visual culture can forge new dialogues.
 She has designed and illustrated for Asia Art Archive in America, The Vera List Center for Art and Politics, Wesleyan's College of East Asian Studies, The Center for Prison Education, and Art Agency, Partners.
-Her written and graphic work can be found in daikon* zine, Asian American Writers' Workshop's Transpacific Literary Project, and Kodachrome magazine.
+Her written and graphic work can be found in daikon* zine, Asian American Writers' Workshop's Transpacific Literary Project, and is forthcoming in Kodachrome magazine.
 She is a contributing editor at Still / Loud and a cartoonist for In Other Words.

 In 2017, she graduated with honors from Wesleyan University with a BA in Studio Art and East Asian Studies.